rz501/Macaulay2-Jupyter-Kernel/README.md

 ### WARNING

 The project is still in the alpha testing phase, so crashes and data loss may occur!
-It is a public repository only to make it accessible for 3rd-party tools like Travis CI.
+The repository public only to make it accessible for 3rd-party tools like Travis CI.

 # M2JK